-Small Town Elementary School: Study of Implementation at Tiers 1 & 2 Northeast, US
+Small Town Elementary School Intensive Reading and Writing Project Study of Implementation at Tiers 1 & 2 Northeast, US

-An elementary school located in a small town in the northeastern United States adopted Fundations[®] as the phonics and spelling component of its ELA block in general education kindergarten classrooms.
-In addition, the school adopted Fundations for use with students identified as "at-risk" for reading failure who were placed in an intensive reading and writing classroom.
+During the 2002-2003 school year, an elementary school located in a small town in the northeastern United States adopted Fundations® as the phonics and spelling component of its ELA block in general education kindergarten classrooms.
+In addition, the school adopted Fundations for use with first-grade students identified as "at-risk" for reading failure who were placed in an intensive reading and writing classroom.
 The school assessed the effect of Fundations on the success of these students in a pair of studies.